kwkraus/HOW-Sessions/README.md

 - Greater retention of content (Hands on Keyboard)

-- attendance skills are appropriate for content
+- Attendance skills are appropriate for content

 ### Instructor guidance over Hands On Labs